ash322ash422/web_scraping/README.md

 # web_scraping

-I am using python3.12.2

- 1) python -m pip install requests beautifulsoup4 lxml selenium MechanicalSoup .....
+I am using python3.12.2.
+To install packages use "python -m pip install <package_name>" or use file requirements.txt